Skylake-dev/Notes/Computer Security/Computer Security.md

 How do we filter?
 There are basically 3 approaches:
 - whitelisting: only allow through what we expect
 - blacklist: discard known-bad stuff
-- escaping: transfrom potentially harmful characters into something equivalent but not dangerous (e.g. the "<" character maybe interpreted as the start of an HTML tag, substitute with &lt\;)
+- escaping: transform potentially harmful characters into something equivalent but not dangerous (e.g. the "<" character maybe interpreted as the start of an HTML tag, substitute with &lt\;)

 The general rule is to go with whitelisting if possible because it is easier and safer, then proceed to blacklist/escaping if needed.